arcxteam/nexus-node/README.md

 ![ezgif com-webp-to-png-converter (1)](https://github.com/user-attachments/assets/2eed75ac-39c4-4abc-92d4-a8236ecb725a)

-# Nexus Labs Testnet Node - Full Guides Fix Issue
+# Nexus Labs Testnet Node - Full Guides Fix Issue (prover network)

-The Nexus zkVM (zero-knowledge virtual machine) is a modular, extensible, open-source, highly-parallelized, prover-optimized, contributor-friendly, zkVM written in Rust, focused on performance and security.
+The Nexus Labs zkVM (zero-knowledge virtual machine) is a modular verifiable internet, as extensible, open-source, highly-parallelized, prover-optimized, contributor-friendly, zkVM written in Rust, focused on performance and security.
+Read this step to runnig Nexus node as Prover Network.

 ## Here We Go...Gas!!!
 *There mentioned in FAQs, Do is incentivized??*